 Explore it on Goodreads or Amazon.

-Other books by this author include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, Wyrd Sisters, Pyramids, Guards!
+Other books by this author which I have reviewed include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, Wyrd Sisters, Pyramids, Guards!
 Guards!, Moving Pictures, Small Gods, A Blink of the Screen, Reaper Man

 Fifth and last in the Tiffany Aching subseries and forty-first (and last) in the overall Discworld series.
 This story revolves around Tiffany Aching, the Chalk’s own witch.
 If you’re interested, there is a chronological listing of the Tiffany Aching books on my website.

 It’s an opportunity for everyone to make one last appearance (at least with Terry Pratchett writing) as we learn about the danger of pride as well as the price of independence with an excellent theme of do your best and let that be your recognition.